This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 Boundaries

-We do not provide instructions for using illegal drugs.
+We don't provide instructions for using illegal drugs.

-We do not provide dosing, sourcing, or "how to" guidance.
+We don't provide dosing, sourcing, or "how to" guidance.

-We do not replace medical care, diagnosis, or treatment.
+We don't replace medical care, diagnosis, or treatment.

 We focus on safety, legality, and informed decision-making.